A refinement of bounded cohomology: Hyperbolic classes

-The notion of a hyperbolic class is inspired by Gromov \cite{zbMATH04186563} who considered differential forms $\alpha$ with the property that the lift $p^*\alpha$ to the universal cover has a primitive that is bounded with respect to the Riemannian induced metric.
+The notion of a hyperbolic class is inspired by Gromov \cite{zbMATH04186563} who considered differential forms $\alpha$ with the property that the lift $p^*\alpha$ to the universal cover has a primitive that is bounded with respect to the induced Riemannian metric (see also the recent paper of Ascari and Milizia \cite{zbMATH07862377} for new developments).
 By integrating such classes over cells we get that they yield hyperbolic classes in our sense.
-Moreover, Brunnbauer and Kotschick \cite{arxiv.0808.1482} defined and investigated hyperbolic cohomology classes on general Riemannian simplicial complexes and proved vanishing theorems for complexes with amenable groups (see Proposition \ref{P:BK}).
+Indeed, if the $n$-skeleton of $X$ is finite, then any homogeneous cochain takes only finitely many values.
+Thus, $a\in H^n(X;\B R)$ is hyperbolic if one can choose $\beta\in C^{n-1}(\widetilde X;\B R)$ with $[\delta\beta]=p^*a$, and $M\in\B R$, such that for any cell $\triangle$ in $\widetilde X$, $|\beta(\triangle)|<M$.

+Hyperbolicity as defined above depends on the cellular structure if $X$ is not compact.
+We need it so we can speak of hyperbolic classes in $\R B\Gamma$.
+Clearly, hyperbolicity is preserved by cellular maps.